cyberman54/ESP32-Paxcounter/README.md

 | 6   | User sensor 3 | on
 | 7   | Batterylevel  | off

-*) GPS data can also be combined with payload on port 1, #define PAYLOAD_GPS in paxcounter.conf to enable
+*) GPS data can also be combined with payload on port 1, *#define GPSPORT 1* in paxcounter.conf to enable

 # Time sync